Prime Day 2023: These garden tools are already reduced - Breaking Latest News

 You can currently get the cordless lawn mower from Gardena* on Amazon for 265.95 euros – but with a coupon you save 20 percent on top of that, so the total is reduced to 212.76 euros.
 According to price comparison portals, the garden tool has rarely been so cheap lately – an absolute top deal.

-For small to medium-sized gardens with a lawn area of up to 200 square meters Ten-level cutting height adjustment using the QuickFit switch (20 to 60 millimeters) Including two Power-for-all system batteries (also compatible with other devices) and charger 30-litre grass collector volume
+For small to medium-sized gardens with a lawn area of up to 200 square meters Ten-level cutting height adjustment using the QuickFit switch (20 to 60 millimeters) Including two Power-for-all-System batteries (also compatible with other devices) and charger 30 liter grass collector volume

 Lifoci mini chainsaw with battery

-The electric cordless chainsaw is currently available from the online mail order company for EUR 49.99.* In addition to two batteries, there are a four-inch and a six-inch guide plate with one chain or two chains.
+The electric cordless chainsaw is currently available from the online mail order company for 49.99 euros.* In addition to two batteries, there are a four-inch and a six-inch guide plate with one chain or two chains.
 Different sized branches of trees and shrubs in the garden can be cut effectively with the device.

 Mini chainsaw with interchangeable blade Includes two batteries, charger, two guide plates, three chains, screwdriver, safety goggles, gloves With safety switch, rubber handle, 130 degree adjustable protective cap